expfactory/expfactory-experiments/README.md

       ]

 #### run
 A list of javascript and css files that are essential for the experiment to run, specified in `load_experiments.js` (see details above).
 Typically, an experiment will have an `experiment.js` file and a `style.css`.
-For jspsych files that are included with the psiturk-battery/js folder, specify the complete path to the file relative to the static folder.
+For jspsych files that are included with the expfactory-battery/js folder, specify the complete path to the file relative to the static folder.
 For example:

       static/js/jspsych/plugins/jspsych-call-function.js

-Any files with full paths specified as the above will be checked for existance within the psiturk-battery folder.
+Any files with full paths specified as the above will be checked for existance within the expfactory-battery folder.
 If found, the file will be linked successfully.
 If not found, the file will be looked for in the experiment folder.
 If the file does not exist in either place, an error will trigger upon generation of the battery.

 ### experiment-specific static files
 Files hard coded into the experiment.js should have a path with the following format: